Mitsubishi Pajero Sport: South Africa

 The third-generation Pajero Sport was launched in South Africa on 31 August 2017, in two variants, both powered by a 2.4-litre 4N15 MIVEC VGT diesel engine.

 The first facelift model debuted on 17 September 2020 with a new Exceed variant.
 The mid-range Aspire variant was added in March 2022.
 A flagship Shogun trim was available in limited sales numbers in August 2024.

 The second facelift model debuted on 14 May 2025 with three variants: 2WD, 4WD and 4WD Exceed.

-Facelift (QF)
+Facelift

 The first facelifted third-generation Pajero Sport was launched in Thailand on 25 July 2019.
 The updated Pajero Sport gets a new dynamic shield front fascia with dual-layer headlight configuration.
 Tail lights were made shorter, following customer feedback.
 Engine and transmission remained the same as the outgoing model.
 Other notable improvements including Auto Hold parking brake, a new 8-inch digital instrument cluster and an 8-inch infotainment system with navigation, 360-degree surround cameras and support for Apple CarPlay and Android Auto, and hands-free powered tailgate.
 It was released to overseas markets from October 2019.

 On 21 March 2024, a second facelift was revealed in Thailand with an updated design for the front grille and alloy wheels, and the interior receives a 3-spoke steering wheel.
 It was also revealed in Indonesia on 18 July 2024 during the 2024 Gaikindo Indonesia International Auto Show.